mnowlin/mnowlin.github.io/research.md

 comments: false
 ---

 This page presents my published and in progress research.
-For much information click on the title.
+For more information click on the title.

 <br />
 <p>Here is my <em>Curriculum Vitae</em><a href="{{ site.url }}/files/nowlinCVfull.pdf" class="badge badge-small">&nbsp;&nbsp;<i class="fa fa-file-pdf-o"></i>&nbsp;pdf</a></p>